BlackJack8/iOSAdblockList/Readme.md

 # Host-List for iOS ad blockers
 This list is focused on iOS.
-Constantly updated,to block all inapp ads.
+Updated at least once every month!
-If you notice ads,please tell me.
+In order to get notified from an update, mark my repository as "watched".
-(for Safari I suggest you to use the Aguard content blocker.It enhances blocking)
+If you notice ads then please tell me via reddit u/neidhardterik .
+(Note that ads on Youtube, Messenger, Instagram and some other social media platforms can't be blocked due to the host format.)